emssiyaaahh/CIS221-Course---My-Analytics-Application-Experience/README.md

 ---

-## Honest Reflection
+## My Honest Reflection

-This assignment helped me realize that analytics isn't just about algorithms and statistics—it's about understanding systems, data quality, and business problems.
-As an IS student, I appreciate how these notebooks connect to real database design, data governance, and BI strategy.

-The challenges I faced aren't failures; they're exactly what taught me the most.
-Next time I work on a project (whether for class or professionally), I'll have these lessons embedded in my process.
+Honestly, this activities shifted my perspective on what analytics is really about.
+I used to think it was mostly about memorizing the right Python libraries or statistical tests, but I’ve realized it’s actually about understanding the entire system—from the quality of the data to the actual business problem you're trying to solve.
+As an IS student, I can now see the direct link between these messy notebooks and real-world concepts like database design and data governance strategies.
+The errors and roadblocks I hit weren't just failures; they were exactly what taught me the most.
+I’m walking away from this experience understanding that successful analytics isn't just about getting a high accuracy score, but about being curious, understanding the "why" behind the data, and connecting technical skills to real business needs.

 ---

-**Course:** CIS221
+**Course:** CIS 221 - Analytics Application
-**Assignment:** Journal 1 - Analytics Application Experience
+**Activity:** FJournal 1 - Analytics Application Experience
-**Framework:** CRISP-DM
+**Framework:** CRISP-DM Approach
-**Created:** November 2025
+**Created:** November 28, 2025

 **License:** GPL-3.0

 ---

 Feel free to reach out if you have questions about any of this work or want to discuss the concepts further.
 Always happy to talk data! 📊